 There are thousands of marketing technology vendors that offer organizations like yours the ability to store and organize first-party data.
 But it’s only the customer data platform that allows you to do all that and activate that data with ease.

-Thus, it’s best to make a business case to leadership for the platform over legacy systems.
+Thus, it’s best to make a business case to leadership for a CDP over legacy systems.